UK Championship: History

-In 2011 the event returned to the Barbican Centre in York,.
+In 2011 the event returned to the Barbican Centre in York.
 There was a radical change to the format.
 All matches up to and including the quarter-finals were changed from the best of 17 frames to the best of 11 frames.
 In 2013 a 128-player flat draw was used, with all players starting in the first round and all rounds played at the Barbican venue.
 The tournament was contractually due to stay at the Barbican Centre until 2013, but it also hosted the event in 2014.
-The 2014 event changed the format once again, with every round up to and including the semi-finals being played over best-of-11 frames.
+That year the format was changed once again, with every round up to and including the semi-finals being played over best-of-11 frames.
 This is the format that is being used to the current day.
-This tournament saw yet another classic final, as Ronnie O'Sullivan won his fifth title 10–9 over 2011 winner Judd Trump, who had recovered from 9–4 to take the match into a decider.
+This tournament saw yet another classic final, as Ronnie O'Sullivan won 10–9 over 2011 winner Judd Trump, who had recovered from 9–4 to take the match into a decider.
+Besides winning the title for a fifth time, O'Sullivan also produced a maximum in his last 16 match against Matthew Selt, the third consecutive 147 break in the main stages of the tournament since 2012, following the ones made by John Higgins in 2012 and Mark Selby in 2013, and followed by Neil Robertson's maximum in 2015 and Mark Allen's in 2016.

-In 2015, the final featured Australia's Neil Robertson and China's Liang Wenbo, the first time that a UK Championship final had been contested between two overseas players.
-The 2016 final between Selby and O'Sullivan saw five century breaks in the final six frames of the match as Selby won 10–7.
-The next two editions of the tournament - in 2017 and 2018, were captured by O'Sullivan who became the first player since Stephen Hendry in 1996 to successfully defend the UK title.
-In addition, O'Sullivan set a new record for most UK titles with seven.

 Between 2012 and 2018, the event has been won by either Neil Robertson, Mark Selby or Ronnie O'Sullivan.
-Selby (2012 & 2016) and Robertson (2013 & 2015) both have two wins in that period while O'Sullivan has won 3 times (2014, 2017 & 2018).
-The final line ups of 2013 and 2016 featured a combination of these three players.
-In the former, Robertson defeated Selby and in the latter Selby beat O'Sullivan.

-The tournament has had many different sponsors over the years, including Super Crystalate, Tennents, StormSeal, Royal Liver Assurance, Liverpool Victoria, PowerHouse, Travis Perkins, Maplin Electronics, Pukka Pies, 12BET.com, williamhill.com, Coral, and Betway.
-It is one of the tournaments televised by the BBC and is held towards the end of each calendar year.
+The final line-ups of 2013 and 2016 featured a combination of these three players, with Robertson defeating defending champion Selby in the former, and Selby beating O'Sullivan in the latter.
+In 2015, the final featured Australia's Neil Robertson and China's Liang Wenbo, the first time that a UK Championship final had been contested between two overseas players, an occurrence repeated in 2021, when Chinese player Zhao Xintong played against the Belgian Luca Brecel, who at that point was the first player from mainland Europe to compete in a Triple Crown final.
+This was the first ever UK Championship final between two players ranked outside the top 16.
+The 2016 final between Selby and O'Sullivan saw five century breaks in the final six frames of the match, as Selby won his second UK title.
+The next two editions of the tournament in 2017 and 2018 were captured by O'Sullivan, who became the first player since Stephen Hendry in 1996 to successfully defend the title.
+In addition, O'Sullivan set a new record for most UK titles with seven, that he would extend to eight in 2023 by beating Ding Junhui, who won the tournament for the third time in 2019, and was a runner-up to Mark Allen in 2022.
+In the 2020 edition of the event, it was Neil Robertson who became a three-time champion of the tournament, defeating Judd Trump 10–9 in a 7-hour long final with a 66-minute long decider frame.